markdom/specification/1.0/markdom.md

 The child node list of the XML element may be empty if the value of the `code` parameter is the empty string, otherwise it must contain a text node that contains the value of the `code` parameter.

+##### Comment Block {#markup-xml-commentblock}

+A [*Markdom comment block*][] is represented as a XML element with local name `Comment`.

+The child node list of the XML element may be empty if the value of the `comment` parameter is the empty string, otherwise it must contain a text node that contains the value of the `comment` parameter.

 ##### Division Block {#markup-xml-divisionblock}

 A [*Markdom division block*][] is represented as a XML element with local name `Division`.